Model-Centric and Data-Centric Aspects of Active Learning for Deep Neural Networks: Semi-Supervised Deep Active Learning

-We perform GPLA after a network has been trained using some labeled data $L$.
+\paragraph*{The Gradual Pseudo-Labeling Algorithm (GPLA)} We perform GPLA after a network has been trained using some labeled data $L$.
 For every object $i \in U$, the probability estimates $\hat{y}_{ic}$ are computed for every class $c$ by feeding the data $\mathbf{x}_i$ through the neural network.
-The probability estimates $\hat{y}_{ic}$ are then used in conjunction with the least confident informativeness measure $I^{LC}_i = -\max_c P_C(y=c | \x_i)$ to determine the confidence of the network in predictions.
-We then construct the \textit{confident subset} $S_\xi$ defined as $S_\xi = \{ i \in U \mid I_{i}^{LC} < \xi \}$ where $\xi$ is the \textit{confidence threshold}.We assign to every $i \in S_\xi$ a pseudo-label that matches the predicted class $\argmax_c \hat{y}_{ic}$.
+The probability estimates $\hat{y}_{ic}$ are then used in conjunction with the least confident informativeness measure $I^{LC}_i = -\max_c P_C(y=c | \x_i)\; ,$ where $\xi$ is the \textit{confidence threshold}.We assign to every $i \in S_\xi$ a pseudo-label that matches the predicted class $\argmax_c \hat{y}_{ic}$.
 We then update the set of all labeled data by $L \leftarrow L\cup S_\xi$ and the set of all unlabeled data by $U \leftarrow U \setminus S_\xi$ We retrain the network with the newly extended data set $L$ and the process is repeated until only very few objects are added to $S_\xi$.
 As the network becomes more confident in its predictions, we add more pseudo-labels, hence we call it \textit{gradual} pseudo-labeling.
 Algorithm \ref{alg:gpla} summarizes the different steps of the procedure.